 8. When you find a good and affordable basic, buy multiples.

-If you happen to go into Forever 21 or find v-necks tees on sale at J.Crew, buy multiples.
+If you happen to go into a store and find soft, high-quality tees, buy multiples.
 As a minimalist, I always build my outfits around the basics and add a key piece at the end to bring it up a notch.
 So when I see basics at an affordable price, I always stock up.

 9. Know when to splurge.

 I know that this post is all about dressing on a budget but you have to know when to save and when to splurge.
-This is always going to be an ongoing topic on this blog because I’m trying to help people choose wisely when it comes to fashion.
+This is always going to be an ongoing topic on this blog because I’m trying to help people choose wisely when it comes to fashion and beauty.
 There are some things you will have to splurge on at some point in your life.
-I think a leather jacket is one of those things.
-You need a good leather jacket that you can have for years to come.
-Being a Luxe-Minimalist is all about saving for the pieces that you can have forever and pairing them with basics that you can get for a cheaper price.
+These are the items that you see people wearing for their whole lives because they never go out of style.
+Being a Luxe-Minimalist is all about saving for the pieces that you can have forever and pairing them with basics and trendy items that you can get for a cheaper price.